animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Now apply these observers to each other. $\mathrm{I}_i(\mathrm{I}_j(\mathrm{I}_k)) = (\mathrm{I}_j, \mathrm{I}_k)$.

-Define this as Qualia.

-Define the subscripts of Qualia as qualia, denoted by $\mathbb{N}$, not necessarily the natural numbers.

 **Definition 1**: $\mathbb{Q} = \mathrm{I}_\mathbb{N}$.

 where $\mathbb{Q}$ is Qualia, $\mathbb{N}$ is qualia.